-Brian Leighton is entering his 14th season as the head baseball coach at Albertus Magnus College in the spring of 2017.
+Brian Leighton enters his 17th season as the head baseball coach at Albertus Magnus College in the 2020-21 academic year.
 Leighton, just the second head coach in Albertus baseball history, received the reigns of the Falcons’ program in the summer of 2004.

 In his 12th season at the helm of the program, Head Coach Brian Leighton guided the Falcons to their most conference victories since 2014.
 AMC swept a GNAC doubleheader versus Rivier and split four conference twinbills this year.
 Albertus Magnus also earned four extra-inning triumphs and four walk-off wins.
 Albertus Magnus ended the year with a 13-21 overall record and earned the No. 5 seed in the GNAC Tournament thanks to a 6-8 mark in league action.